 14. Exclude Bad Sites And Content from Your Campaign

-Google Ads provides this option where you can exclude particular sites or site categories from your campaign.
+You can exclude particular sites or site categories from your campaign.

 15. Use Google Analytics Remarketing Code